Kaitlyn C Buzza, PT, DPT, SCS

 In addition to teaching, Buzza remains active in clinical practice, providing care to patients with a variety of conditions emphasizing sports physical therapy.
 Her primary clinical interests include lower extremity and biomechanical movement analysis.
 She enjoys working with a variety of athletes of all levels and sports but has a special interest in hockey players.

-Buza also serves on leadership for the AASPT as the vice chair for the membership team and the practice lead of the Knee SIG.
+Buzza also serves on leadership for the American Academy of Sports Physical Therapy (AASPT), currently as chair for the membership team.
 She continually strives to inspire future physical therapists with a passion for lifelong learning, clinical excellence and compassionate care.

 Degrees & Certifications